Pei-Tong/game-project-Welcome-to-Hell/README.md

-# Mobile Game Project - Stable Version
+# NS-Shaft: Welcome to Hell

-This is the stable version of a mobile game project, preserved from the 22:11 commit.
-It features a vertically scrolling platform game with various gameplay elements.
+This is a stable version of our NS-Shaft inspired mobile game project, preserved from the 22:11 commit.
+It features a vertically scrolling platform game with various gameplay elements set in a hellish theme.

+## Game Concept

+NS-Shaft: Welcome to Hell is based on the classic NS-Shaft game concept, where players must navigate downward through a series of platforms while avoiding hazards.
+In our version, the player descends through the layers of hell, facing increasingly challenging obstacles.

 ## Game Features

-- **Dynamic Platforming**: Navigate through an endless series of platforms that scroll vertically
+- **Dynamic Platforming**: Navigate through an endless series of hellish platforms that scroll vertically
 - **Multiple Platform Types**:
-  - Regular platforms
+  - Regular platforms that provide sanctuary
-  - Springs that bounce the player higher
+  - Demonic springs that bounce the player higher
-  - Treadmills that move the player horizontally
+  - Hellish treadmills that move the player horizontally
-  - Spikes that damage the player
+  - Fiery spikes that damage the player
-- **Health System**: Player has 10 lives that can be lost through various hazards
+- **Health System**: Player has 10 lives that can be lost through various infernal hazards
 - **Falling Fireballs**: Dodge fireballs that fall from the top of the screen
-- **Score System**: Earn points based on survival time
+- **Score System**: Earn points based on survival time in hell
 - **Responsive Controls**: Move left and right with on-screen buttons

 ## Technical Details